In the Community

 - Reducing the cycle of violence and victimization by providing specialized treatment for children, teens and adults who have witnessed acts of domestic violence

-Arlington’s Action Plan to End Homelessness (formerly the 10 Year Plan to End Homelessness was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations.
+Arlington’s Action Plan to End Homelessness (formerly the 10 Year Plan to End Homelessness) was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations.
 The plan’s primary goal is that no individual or family shall lack access to decent, affordable housing.

 Housing First is not just a fancy slogan; it’s a legitimate and innovative new direction being forged in the homeless-serving sector.
 It represents a paradigm shift from traditional methods of service delivery where “serving the homeless with shelter, food, basic necessities, and supportive services” was the emphasis, not permanent housing.
 To truly “end homelessness” – the primary goal of Arlington County’s 10-year plan – a philosophical and programmatic shift, emphasizing more than one approach, is required by many service sectors.

 Beginning in 2004, with the goal that our services are transitional (not the family’s housing), Doorways began to shift its program design so that families leaving shelter had more permanent housing options with longer-term housing subsidies.
 We successfully advocated with the County to create a Transitional Housing Grant program that created the necessary bridge homeless families need to meet the high cost of permanent housing.
 Since that time, we have worked to develop partnerships with landlords in our community willing to offer families a new beginning.

 Today, through Doorways’ HomeStart Supportive Housing Program, families leave shelters and move into housing that either is or will become their own as they progress through the program.
 Some families are even able to bypass the use of our shelter thanks to this approach.
 With future housing no longer a worry, the program provides comprehensive, supportive services that help families address the root causes of homelessness and domestic violence, while gaining positive life skills and fostering positive landlord-tenant relations that anchor permanent housing.

 Arlington Landlord Partnership